-The study was limited to only Ghana Education Service (GES), specifically only headmasters, teachers and students in both Kpando Technical Institute and Kpando Senior High school.
-The study would further focus on other municipals and district schools in Ghana
+The study was limited to only Ghana Education Service (GES), specifically only headmasters, teachers and students in both Tepa and Mabang senior high school.
+The study would further focus on the management of conflicts.

-1.8 Limitation of the Study
+1.8 Limitation of the study

 The study had a number of limitations.

-First, the limitation of this study was related to the study area which was in only two senior high schools in the Municipality.
-It is therefore difficult to generalize the findings to other Municipality.
+First, the limitation of this study was related to the study area which was in only two senior high schools in one district.
+It is therefore difficult to generalize the findings to other districts.

 Another limitation of the study is in terms of the generalizability of the results.
 The views of the respondents in this study may be different from others functioning in different contexts.
-Consequently, the results of this study may not generalize to other populism working under different conditions.
+Consequently, the results of this study may not generalize to other populations working under different conditions.

-The study also relied solely on the instrument use for data collection.
+The study also relied solely on structured, closed-ended questionnaires as the main instrument for data collection.
 This was due to its convenience to both the researcher and the participants.
-The use of interview in addition with the questionnaire could have helped obtain more insight into issues in the findings.
+The use of interview or observation in addition to the questionnaire could have helped obtain more insight into issues in the findings.

-Another limitation was related to the sample of the population which consisted of mostly teachers.
+Another limitation was related to the sample of the population which consisted of mostly teachers and non-teaching staff.
 This meant that major stakeholders like parents and students were left out in the survey.
 Their inclusion could have immense impact on the study, and provide credible basis for the generalization of the results.
 This means that the findings of the study can only be generalized to the population of the study and not to senior high schools outside the study.
 In spite of these limitations, it could be said that the findings of this study are valid based on the responses to the questionnaire and the analysis.